RubenKelevra/Sony-WH-1000XM5/README.md

 You need [EasyEffects](https://github.com/wwmm/easyeffects) to load the equalizer settings file.

 ## Usage

+### Versions to use

+If you like a more open sound with large bass, use version 0.5.1 - which was my original EQ.

+If you like a more easy listen experience with less bass and lower brights, use 0.5.9.1 - this one also works better with some electronic music with a lot bass boosts, like Agrotech.

 ### Load the profile

 You can load the profile including the Equalizer settings from the most up-to-date version under `/profiles`.